efeyemez/Portfolio/README.md

-# Portfolio
+Data Science portfolio of Efe Yemez.
-Data science projects of Efe Yemez.
+Projects have been categorized by their primary focus on data analysis life-cycle, however all projects include implementations from several phases of data pipeline.